 Are these medications habit-forming?

-Typically not, although addiction is a possibility.
+Typically not, although dependence is a possibility.
 Patients with a history of drug abuse need to be cautious with stimulant medications.
 Tell your doctor about any history of substance abuse that you may have.

 Should I continue to give medication to my child during summer vacation?

 At one time, it was believed that Ritalin and other medications may affect growth.
 However, research has shown little evidence that ADHD medications have much impact on ultimate height.
 According to Dr. Larry Silver, Some children who use stimulants may not grow as quickly as their peers, but usually they catch up eventually.
 Dr. Silver tells parents to honestly consider if hyperactivity, distractiblity or impulsivity will interfere with their child’s success in summer camp or other vacation activities.

 Why does it sometime appear as if my teen’s medication isn’t working?

 “Before you become alarmed that medication isn’t working,” says Dr. Larry Silver, “make sure your child is really taking it.”
 Peer pressure to conform increases in early adolescence, and many kids who took medication without any problem when they were younger suddenly feel singled out when they have to leave the classroom to visit the school nurse.
 They may “forget” to go, or may refuse to take the medication.